 Baking powder is used in preparation of cakes, biscuits, pies, pastries and other bakery items whereas baking soda is used in preparation of food items containing some sour ingredient such as lemon juice, curd or buttermilk.

 Baking soda releases lesser carbon dioxide compared to baking powder.
 It is more alkalizing and gives bitter, soapy and salty taste.
-It also adds yellowish colour to dish.
+It also adds yellowish color to dish.
 It reacts with liquid and added immediately before dish preparation.

 Baking powder is releases more carbon dioxide.
 It does not add any taste to the dish.
 The rate at which carbon dioxide is released depends on the added weak acid.

 You can use Baking powder in place of Baking soda in cooking BUT baking soda should not be used in place of baking powder.
 For example, in preparation of cake ONLY Baking Powder should be used.
 Baking soda becomes unstable at high temperature.
 So, it is added to recipes such as cookies, pancakes, which are not cooked at high temperature for the long baking time.

 Baking Soda Mechanism of Actions